BitRapture/migraine/Cetamol/README.md

 | -- | -- |
 | Fixed number mode | -f`number`- |

 Saves the number to the current register.
 This will generate a fixed length amount of operations, I'm currently using this to implement tags.
-Internally the fixed digit count is 16 (meaning the maximum number this can generate is 10<sup>16</sup>-1), you can change this number using the CMD flag `-f number`
+Internally the fixed digit count is 16 (meaning the maximum number this can generate is 10<sup>16</sup>-1).

 *e.g*
 ```